 1. Original Medicare Only: (The red, white and blue card.)
 No prior authorization is needed.
 The client pays 20% co-insurance for each visit.

-• Part B is for outpatient medical services (has a monthly premium; currently in 2022 it is $170).
+- Part B is for outpatient medical services (has a monthly premium; in 2024, the standard monthly premium is $174.70).

 2. Medicare Advantage Plans: Takes the place of Parts A and B. Advantage Plans are sold by private insurance companies (ex: United, Secure Horizons, Anthem, Humana, etc.) to cover some of the out-of-pocket costs Medicare does not cover.
 The client receives an insurance card from the Advantage Plan, which is different than the red, white, and blue card.
 Client will always have Original Medicare "hidden" in the background, but the Medicare Advantage plan becomes the primary insurance and all billing is submitted through them.